jewelux/talking-swr-meter-LX1WJ/USAGE.md

 # Talking SWR Meter – Operating Guide (Non-Visual Use)

-Applies to firmware version V51 (FW_VERSION 5.4.1) and later.
+Applies to version V5.4.1 (FW_VERSION 5.4.1) and later.

 This document describes how to operate the Talking SWR Meter **without any visual feedback**.
 All functions can be accessed using buttons and acoustic output